zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/Domemaster3D Readme-Short.txt

 Windows Notes
 -------------------
-The Domemaster3D v2.3 mental ray and Arnold release for Windows was compiled with Visual Studio 2012.
+The Domemaster3D v2.4 mental ray and Arnold release for Windows was compiled with Visual Studio 2012.
 If your system doesn't have the Visual Studio 2012 (VC++ 11.0) x64 Redistributable Package installed you can download it here: http://www.microsoft.com/en-us/download/details.aspx?id=30679

 You can also find a copy of the Visual Studio 2012 (VC++ 11.0) x64 installer in the Domemaster3D "bin" folder at:
 C:/Program Files/Domemaster3D/bin/vcredist_2012_vc11_x64.exe

-The Domemaster3D v2.3 for Vray release for Windows was compiled using Visual Studio 2013.
+The Domemaster3D v2.4 for V-Ray release for Windows was compiled using Visual Studio 2013.
 If your system doesn't have the Visual Studio 2013 Visual C++ Redistributable Package installed you can download it here: https://www.microsoft.com/en-us/download/details.aspx?id=40784

 You can also find a copy of the Visual Studio 2013 (VC++ 12.0) x64 installer in the Domemaster3D "bin" folder at: